SchoolOfCode/w9_frontend-project-team-js/README.md

 - GoalItem
 - GoalInput

 The GoalItem and GoalInput are both pulled through into the GoalCard, which is then pulled through into app.js.
-These components are all pure and do not handle state within them.

 ### GoalCard